Hotel Closure for Renovation and 30 Year Anniversary Grand Reopening:

 Setting the stage for the grandeur of the ballroom, the pre function area will be accented with textural lighting elements and bold colorful carpet design.
 Brightening the space with added lighting will activate the energy of groups of meetings.
 The pre function space will be elevated with artistic airy light fixtures that mimic the geometry of branches overlapping.
 This fixture ties the geometry of the screen panels to the natural water inspired carpet design tying the concept of natural organic elements with tailored designs.

 Organic sculptural lighting fixtures are the focal point in the dramatic ballroom.
-Wall screens accent the room to add a contemporary element.
+Wall screens accent the room to add a contemporary element and emphasize the height of the space and add to the grandeur of the ballroom.
 Smaller accents of beaded elements add a hint of texture and shimmer onto the wall surface.
-Crystal glass drop fixtures with geometric shades are an original feature that combines both natural organic shapes with rigid forms and will elevate the ballroom experience.
-Flanking either side of the doorways are tall metal cut screens which boast a natural botanical texture.
-These elements emphasize the height of the space and add to the grandeur of the ballroom.
 The design of the bold carpet pulls in the patterns and color direction from adjacent public areas to keep the fluidity of the design language throughout the property.

 In addition to the dramatic new look, March 2017 will also see the re-opening of California-inspired Japanese cuisine at Restaurant ANZU.
 Additional amenities include a 10,000 square foot Club Nikko fitness center with indoor pools, steam rooms and dry saunas.
 Live entertainment at the intimate Feinstein's at the Nikko nightclub will reinitiate immediately follow the hotel's reopening.